kxue43/dot-files/docs/content/notes/macbook-with-homebrew.md

 ## Install Java, Maven and Gradle

 First install [Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) or another LTS version.
-This manual installation is to avoid the Oracle OpenJDK that comes from `brew install ...`.
+This manual installation is to avoid the Oracle OpenJDK that comes from `brew install openjdk`.

 Open the file `~/.env.bashrc` and uncomment the line containing the following content and set the installed Java version.